Skip to main content

 What this founder would say if asked: "I need a technical cofounder."

-What they actually need: they don't.
-They're the technical cofounder.
-What they need is a distribution-minded cofounder with a track record of getting products in front of people.
-Not sales.
-Distribution.
-Someone who has built an audience, run growth experiments, done content marketing with real numbers behind it, or worked in a product where organic growth was a measurable thing they moved.
-Different person entirely.
+What the brief should actually say: they're already the technical cofounder.
+The brief should ask for a distribution-minded partner with a track record of getting products in front of people.
+Not sales, distribution: someone who has built an audience, run growth experiments, done content marketing with real numbers behind it, or worked in a product where organic growth was a measurable thing they moved.
+Different person entirely, different brief entirely.

-This is the classic case where the founder's self-reported need is wrong and an enrichment engine can catch it.
+This is the classic case where the founder's self-reported need is wrong.
+A ten-minute honest read of your own GitHub will catch it before you publish anything.

 Profile three: the research-heavy ML engineer